 Unsure of how to calculate your character’s starting wealth in 5E?
 Then this is the Starting Gold 5E Guide for you!
+These rules apply to every character, from forge clerics to barbarians.
 Below, we will walk you through your options for determining your starting wealth and equipment in the Fifth Edition of Dungeons and Dragons.

 There are two options under the Player’s Handbook for determining your character’s initial wealth.
 The first option provides you with gold to purchase your starting equipment.
 The second option sets you up with equipment based on your class, with a set amount of gold determined by your background.